 Added by Mike Rasmussen on October 26, 2011 at 12:00am — No Comments

 As a foreign job seeker trying to find work in your new country, the odds are stacked up against you.
 Not only are you competing against other foreign job seekers, but you’re competing against domestic job seekers who share similar skills and experiences.
-After working with foreign job seekers from all over the world in…Continue
+After working with foreign job seekers from all over the world in every type of industry, I have found that the most…Continue

 Added by Gavin Redelman on October 25, 2011 at 6:50pm — No Comments

 Chances are that you or someone that you know has been impacted by the recent economic upheaval of the past few years.
 Companies have downsized, closed plants, relocated, moved operations off-shore and even outsourced or automated many jobs.
-These were themes that played out across the country and continue to…Continue
+These were themes that played out across the country and continue to have a ripple effect even in our business of talent…Continue

 One of the biggest trends in recruiting today is the development of Talent Networks.
 Here’s how I define a Talent Network (definitely feel to add your definition in the comments):